odwdinc/Python-SimConnect/README.md

 # Use _time=ms where ms is the time in milliseconds to cache the data.
 # Setting ms to 0 will disable data caching and always pull new data from the sim.
 # There is still a timeout of 4 tries with a 10ms delay between checks.
-# If no data is received in 40ms the value will be set to -999999
+# If no data is received in 40ms the value will be set to None
-# Each request can be fine tuned by setting the time pram.
+# Each request can be fine tuned by setting the time param.

 # To find and set timeout of cached data to 200ms:
 altitude = aq.find("PLANE_ALTITUDE")